GreyCorbel/admpwd-e-docs/articles/Guides/Operations/Admin/Install.md

 * Managed machines are in AD subtree under 'ManagedMachines'
 * Managed domain accounts are in AD under subtree 'AdmPwdManagedAccounts
 * DNS domain name is `MyDomain.com`; NetBIOS domain name is `MYDOMAIN`
-* There is AD group that allows password reads: 'Password Readers'
+* There is AD group that will be delegated the permission to read passwords: 'Password Readers'
-* There is AD group that allows password resets: 'Password resetters'
+* There is AD group tthat will be delegated the permission to reset passwords: 'Password resetters'

 ```PowerShell
 #Delegate Read password permission for managed machines